TheMaster1127/HTVM/web-ui/scripts/builder/appending-readme.md

 ## 🚀 Getting Started

-To use **<MyCustomLang>**, simply follow the rules defined in the `HTVM-instructions.txt` file and refer to the documentation for supported features and syntax.
+To use **<MyCustomLang>**, simply use the `HTVM-instructions.txt` file when using HTVM and refer to the documentation for supported features and syntax.

 ## 🌐 Syntax Highlighting